SWIFTSIM/swiftsim/doc/RTD/source/ParameterFiles/parameter_description.rst

 The final set of parameters in this section determine the initial and minimum temperatures of the particles.

-* The initial temperature of all particles: ``initial_temperature``
+* The initial temperature of all particles: ``initial_temperature`` (Default:
+  InternalEnergy from the initial conditions)
-* The minimal temperature of any particle: ``minimal_temperature``
+* The minimal temperature of any particle: ``minimal_temperature`` (Default: 0)
 * The mass fraction of hydrogen used to set the initial temperature:
-  ``H_mass_fraction``
+  ``H_mass_fraction`` (Default: 0.755)
-* The ionization temperature (from neutral to ionized) for primordial gas, again used in this conversion: ``H_ionization_temperature``
+* The ionization temperature (from neutral to ionized) for primordial gas, again used in this conversion: ``H_ionization_temperature`` (Default: 1e4)

-These parameters, if not present, are ignored.
+These parameters, if not present, are set to the default values.
 The initial temperature is used, along with the hydrogen mass fraction and ionization temperature, to set the initial internal energy per unit mass (or entropy per unit mass) of the particles.

 Throughout the run, if the temperature of a particle drops below ``minimal_temperature``, the particle has energy added to it such that it